FWDekker/fo4vr-modlist/README.md

   This is irrelevant for the vast majority of this guide, except [when including external libraries](#external-libraries).

 **Support**
+If you're experiencing in-game issues, check the [issues and solutions](#issues-and-solutions).

 If you don't understand something, experience in-game issues, have suggestions, or just need some help, [check out the Discussions page](https://github.com/FWDekker/fo4vr-modlist/discussions) or [open an issue](https://github.com/FWDekker/fo4vr-modlist/issues).